-The Meldahl project diverts water from the existing U.S. Army Corps of Engineers’ Dam through bulb turbines anticipated to generate an average annual output of approximately 558 million kilowatt-hours (kWh).
+The Meldahl Hydroelectric Plant diverts water from the existing U.S. Army Corps of Engineers’ Dam through bulb turbines anticipated to generate an average annual output of approximately 558 million kilowatt-hours (kWh).
 The site includes an intake approach channel, a reinforced concrete powerhouse and a tailrace channel.
 The powerhouse contains three horizontal bulb-type turbine and generating units with a total rated capacity of 105 MW.

 The Captain Anthony Meldahl Locks and Dam are located near Maysville, Kentucky, approximately an hour southeast of Cincinnati.
-The Meldahl hydroelectric plant is on the Kentucky side of the Ohio River, on the opposite shore of the locks.
+The Meldahl Hydroelectric Plant is on the Kentucky side of the Ohio River, on the opposite shore of the locks.

 Excavation and cofferdam construction began in 2010 and powerhouse construction began in August 2011.
 The plant reached full commercial operation in April 2016.